+I got out of bed far too early this morning.
+I needed to be in Martin Place by about five for the “official launch” of digital radio in Australia.
 I woke at about 4.15, and hit the shower until I was absolutely awake and then caught a cab into town.

 There weren’t too many people around in Martin Place at about five this morning.
 Well, there were lots of radio station marketing people, and a few producers and announcers.
 From what I could see, I was possibly the only radio station manager, the remainder of whom were probably, sensibly, home in bed.